will-hart/twitter_sentiment/README.md

         self.classifier.fit(res, expected)

-Three main steps apply as noted in the comments:
+Using `scikit-learn`, building a classifier is very simple, and only three main steps were required.

 1. We 'vectorise' the text using a `CountVectorizer`.
 In English this means that we count the number of times each word appears in the tweets and create a dictionary with the word as a key and the count as the value.
 2. We 'transform' the data using the `TfidfTransformer`.
 This is a useful operation to apply for text analysis - it basically accounts for the fact that words will be more frequent in longer tweets, and some words are popular in both "good" and "bad" tweets.
 Clearly the length issue is not too much of a problem with tweets given the character limit, but the "idf" part (Inverse Document Frequency) reduces the impact of words that are common in both types of tweets.
 3. We train the classifier using a `MultinomialNB` (Multinomial Naive Bayes) classifer.
 This uses our training set to calculate the probability table we discussed earlier.

 The `load_dataset()` method simply takes a text file and generates a list, with each item being a tweet or  a 0/1 indicating if it is good or bad.
 The `expected` variable is a `numpy` array.
+It is possible to combine the three steps into a single `Pipeline`, however I found that it was easier to implement `load_dataset` as a generator when I did not - making it easier to parse larger files.

 ### Testing the classifier

 With these 20 or so lines we have built a Naive Bayes classifier.
-We can test the classifier by doing the following:
+We can test the classifier (once trained) on a single tweet by doing the following:

     classifier.predict("A tweet about Star Wars")

-We can write a quick script in the command line that gathers the training and test data, trains the classifier and then runs the test data, calculating results.
-Running this four times from the command line I got:
+Putting together a quick script made it simple to gather the training and test data, train the classifier and then run the test data, displaying results.
+Running this four times I got:

     Tested 120 tweets, got 102 correct (85%)
 	Tested 120 tweets, got 109 correct (91%)
 	Tested 120 tweets, got 117 correct (98%)
     Tested 120 tweets, got 113 correct (94%)

-The number presumable improved where there were more similar tweets in the two datasets (i.e. if I ran the commands in quick succession then there was more duplication between the test and training set and hence a higher accuracy).
-Despite this, 85-90% seems to be a fairly good estimate of accuracy even with such a small training set.
+The number presumably improved where there were more similar tweets in the two datasets (i.e. if I ran the commands in quick succession then there was more duplication between the test and training set and hence a higher accuracy).
+Despite this, 85-90% seems to be a fairly good accuracy with such a small training set.

 ## Validating tweets

 ### Client side?

-Having demonstrated that we can (with relatively good accuracy) classify Star Wars tweets using Python and `scikit-learn`, we need to find a way to integrate it with Twitter.
-One potential way would be to use a javascript client side library that would test the tweet as it was written.
-This javascript would work undertake the following steps:
+Having demonstrated that we can (with relatively good accuracy) classify Star Wars tweets using Python and `scikit-learn`, we need to find a way that it could be integrated with Twitter.
+One option would be to use a javascript client side library that would test the tweet as it was typed.
+This javascript would undertake the following steps:

-1. "Vectorise" the tweet, breaking into words and counting
+1. "Vectorise" the tweet, breaking into words and counting occurrences
-2. Use the static probability matrix, multiplying the required values to generate a probability of "good" ($P(good)$) and a probability of "bad" ($P(bad)$)
+2. Use a static probability matrix, multiplying the required values to generate a probability of "good" ($P(good)$) and a probability of "bad" ($P(bad)$)
-3. If $P(good) >= P(bad)$ then the tweet is good, and conversely if $P(bad) > P(good)$ then the tweet is good
+3. If $P(good) >= P(bad)$ then the tweet is good, and conversely if $P(bad) > P(good)$ then the tweet is bad
 4. Display a warning if the tweet is bad

-We can access the probability matrix generated by `scikit-learn`
+We can access the probability matrix generated by `scikit-learn` to save to file by running

     classifier.feature_log_prob_